Happy Thoughts: 21 Science-Based Ways to Be Happier

 7. I Can Improve My Relationships

 Developing strong, supportive social connections is one of the best things we can do for both our physical and emotional health.
 In fact, relatedness (or our sense of being socially connected to others) is considered to be an essential need for human functioning, growth, and well-being (Van den Broeck et al., 2016).
 Social connections help us be more resilient in the face of stress and even improve our physical health (Holt-Lunstad, Robles, & Sbarra, 2017).
 So when seeking to have happy thoughts, it’s key to remember that you can develop new social connections and improve the ones you already have.

 8. By Making Others Happy, I Make Myself Happy

 One of the most strong and effective ways to increase happiness is through generosity and kindness.
 For example, research has shown that people who buy gifts for others, donate to charity, or volunteer tend to be happier (Lane, 2017).
 Given how strong this research is, many in the field believe that generosity, or kindness broadly, is the thing that is most likely to contribute to our happiness.

-Even though kindness may be more of happy behavior than a happy thought, thinking happy thoughts related to kindness is even beneficial on it's own.
-For example, loving kindness meditation, which involves generating love and compassion toward yourself, then loved ones, acquaintances, strangers, and then all living beings has broad benefits for our mental and physical health.
+Even though kindness may be more of happy behavior than a happy thought, thinking happy thoughts related to kindness is even beneficial on its own.
+For example, loving-kindness meditation, which involves generating love and compassion toward yourself, then loved ones, acquaintances, strangers, and then all living beings has broad benefits for our mental and physical health.
 This type of meditation has been shown to improve well-being and increase daily experiences of positive emotion (Fredrickson et al., 2008).
-This suggests that cultivating loving, postive thoughts is a great way to increase happiness.
+This suggests that cultivating loving, positive thoughts is a great way to increase happiness.